Nikhil-Pachpande/cron-expression-generator/README.md

 # cron-expression-generator
 ![Maven Central](https://img.shields.io/maven-central/v/io.github.nikhil-pachpande/cron-expression-generator?color=blue)

-A Java library that converts human-readable text into cron expressions.
+A Java utility library that converts human-readable text into cron expressions.
 This library handles a wide range of time formats, including time intervals, specific days of the week, specific days of the month, and special phrases like "start of the month" and "end of the month."

+This library is published to maven central repository (sonatype) and the package details can be found at ```https://central.sonatype.com/artifact/io.github.nikhil-pachpande/cron-expression-generator```.

 # Features
 - Converts phrases like "every minute" to the cron expression */1 * * * *.